ammar-n-abbas/sim2real-ur-gym-gazebo/README.md

 #### Arguments

-- `--env`: (Default: "UR5PickandPlaceEnv-v0") The name of the OpenAI Gym environment.
+- `--env`: (Default: "UR5PickandPlaceEnv-v0") The name of the Gymnasium environment.
 - `--eval_freq`: (Default: 5000) Frequency (in time steps) at which to evaluate the agent's performance.
 - `--max_timesteps`: (Default: 10000000000) Maximum number of time steps to run the environment.
 - `--seed`: (Default: 0) Seed for random number generation.